-This was done in part through a partnership with Jonathan Smith, director of church health strategy with the Baptist General Convention of Texas, who meets with churches across Texas to help evaluate all aspects of their church and ministry and identify room for growth.
+This was done in part through a partnership with Jonathan Smith, director of church health strategy with the Baptist General Convention of Texas, who meets with churches across Texas to evaluate all aspects of their church and ministry and identify room for growth.

 For Coulter Road Baptist Church, one of those growth areas was welcoming visitors.

 Smith and the church worked to simplify the initial visitor experience with a focus on creating intentional connections with new guests.

 Now, when a visitor arrives, they are asked for their name and phone number.
 The next day, guests receive a text message from Dickey asking if they have any questions about the church.
 On guests’ second visit, they are connected with a group of people in similar life stages, and on the third visit, they are plugged into a small group.

 Dickey explained that Coulter Road’s strategy changed to focus on what people really need when they arrive at a new church.

 “Jonathan taught me something that I think I’d heard before, but it didn’t stick,” he explained.
 “He said that there are three things that people want: they want to find a friend, they want to find a future and they want to meet staff.
 And so we’ve really made that a point to do that.”